Lyliya/API-TODOLearning/README.md

 ```

 ## Q/A
-**Q:** Why a TODO App ?
-**A:** It's a really great way to start learning, it provide entities, relation between them, scoped action and many more.
-It's easy and fast to do and make you learn a lot of skills

 **Q:** Why do you use plaintext for the password ?
 Why are you not using any .env file or configuration ?
 **A:** This API is only meant for development purposes, implementing bcrypt or configuration can be done in 5 minutes here but is not the purpose of this project